orels1/shaders.orels.sh/src/pages/index.md

 ## Getting help

+You can check out the [Frequently Asked Questions section](/docs/faq) to see if your question is already answered there.

-If you're having trouble with the shaders, you can ask for help in my [discord server](https://discord.gg/orels1).
+Otherwise, if you're still having trouble with the shaders, you can ask for help in my [discord server](https://discord.gg/orels1).

 If you are a shader developer yourself and want to file a code-specific issue with a bit more detail, drop by the github repo and [submit an issue there](https://github.com/orels1/orels-Unity-Shaders/issues/new)!